 4. Try charging using a different USB port or wall socket

 If you're charging with a computer's USB port, ensure the computer is switched on.
 Try a different USB port as well to see if that makes any difference.
-If you're using a wall adapter, try a different plug socket or adapter.
+If you're using a wall adaptor, try a different plug socket or adaptor.